Kylie Sing & Dance - Nintendo Wii

 Company: Tubby Games

-The second title that we produced at Tubby Games was this officially licensed Dancing & Singing game.
+The second title produced at Tubby Games was an officially licensed Dancing and Singing game to celebrate Kylie Minogue's 25-year anniversary.

 Kylie-Sing-dance-COVER-725x1024.jpg